 Fee to change or cancel session after deadline/not show to scheduled session: $50

-All session fees will be posted on a student’s BruinBill.
+All New Student Orientation fees will be posted on a student’s BruinBill.
 No payment is due when you make a reservation.
 Your Statement of Intent to Register (SIR) fee of $250 does not cover session fees.

 Billing Procedures

-The New Student Session fee will be billed to your UCLA BruinBill.
+The New Student Orientation fee will be billed to your UCLA BruinBill.
 Your Statement of Intent to Register (SIR) fee of $250 does not cover session fees.

 No payment is due when you make a reservation.
-The session fee will be billed the month following your session.
+The New Student Orientation fee will be billed the month following your session.

 Payment Policies